kthyng/harvey_inflow/readme.md

 ## Run instructions

-To reproduce the work in this paper, open and run notebook `run`, which will run the other notebooks in proper.
+To reproduce the work in this paper, open and run notebook `run`, which will run the other notebooks in proper order.